|Table of Contents|

 Once installation is complete, a cron job must be created to automate tasks within Blesta.
 Go to [Settings] > [System] > Automation, and copy the "Cron Command", for use in creating a cron job on your server.
 Most hosting control panels provide an easy way to create cron jobs, follow the documentation for your control panel to complete this important step.
 The cron job should run every 5 minutes.
 Once the cron has been configured, verify that the status icon turns green and displays the last time run on the System Automation page within Blesta.

 If using a control panel to configure the cron, you may not need to copy the first part of the cron command "*/5 * * * *" which designates that the cron run every 5 minutes.
 Your control panel may ask for schedule information separately.
+Please also note that your path to PHP may be different, as it can vary from server to server.
+On some cPanel servers, the path is /usr/local/bin/php

 The cron outputs information about the tasks it is running, and your cron daemon may email your cron user the output of your Blesta crons.
 To disable that, you can append the following to the end of your cron command: " >/dev/null 2>&1" (remove quotes)